yaxu/tidal-workshop/advanced/japan.md

 ... then your old version will start running again (once you restart your text editor).

-# Workshop topics

-We have spare time.
-Please ask questions throughout if you would like me to cover something extra.

-* Interaction
-* Structure
-* Tempo patterns
-* External control

-* Extra topics, if we have time
-  * Randomisation
-  * Composing functions
-  * Collaboration
-  * Feedforward editor

--- softsynths + note names
-d2 $ n "c5 d*2 [~ e] gs4"
-   # sound "supermandolin"

-d2 $ n ("c5 d*2 [~ e] gs4" + "0 7")
-     # sound "supermandolin"
-     # crush 4

--- legato to make the decay longer by a factor d3 $ n "c6 ~ g6 ~"
+# Workshop topics-- legato to make the decay longer by a factor
+d3 $ n "c6 ~ g6 ~"
    # sound "supermandolin"
    # legato 4